jpotts/alfresco-rule-management/README.md

 This is an Alfresco hack-a-thon project intended to make it easier to manage folder rules.

+See it in action [here](https://www.youtube.com/watch?v=8L3siJu_T0A).

+This code started out as a one-off utility Metaversant built for a client.
+They allowed us to open source the code provided it would always be available for the community.
+At BeeCon 2017 Hack-a-thon, the following team kickstarted the project:

+* Francisco Guariba
+* Peter Lesty
+* Jeff Potts

+Hopefully you'll find it useful.
+There is a lot of functionality remaining that would make it even better.
+Pull requests are welcome!

 ## Description

 * Folder rules are a great feature, much-loved by Alfresco users.